Stefan Hansson

 Stefan Hansson (born 6 December 1957) is a Swedish football manager who holds a UEFA Pro Licence.

-He has worked alongside many different nationals managers and coaches including Stuart Baxter and Greg Reoch from England, enabling him to exchange many different techniques and acquired a good understanding of diversity and culture in the game.
+He has worked alongside several national managers and coaches, including Stuart Baxter and Greg Reoch from England.
+Through these collaborations, he has been exposed to a range of coaching techniques and has developed experience working within diverse cultural contexts in the sport.

 He had a great deal of success through his career winning eight league titles and one cup with different clubs in different countries as Sweden, Norway, Denmark, Seychelles, Vietnam and Myanmar.
 As a player, he played for several clubs in Sweden, Australia and the United States.
 Late in his career he also acted as player manager before becoming a full-time manager.
 During 2018 he will manage the Swedish third-tier side Älvsborg FF.